If you need to talk or request a referral, call us at (772) 466-1500.

 - Extreme changes in eating habits, sleep patterns, or energy level

 - Alcohol or drug use

 - Outbursts of anger or violence

-- Physical issues such as dizziness, fatigue, and rapid heartbeat
+- Dizziness, fatigue, rapid heartbeat